Landing Page Examples: 20 Best Examples From Real Companies To Steal Today

 You probably already know that there is an amazing AI tool that helps you improve your subject lines for free, right?

 It so happens that we published it and we are very proud to share it with our users!

 Yes, back to the landing page!
 Offering this service for free enables visitors to become acquainted with the quality of our service.

 At the same time, thanks to Refine being closely associated with our offering (Email Marketing and Automation), it increases our authority over the competition.

 Last, users are prompted to sign up to our newsletter either via popup or via a signup form on the page.

-So, whether you are having cronuts in the Americas or find yourself riding a wave in Australia you get to book a date, and pre-select the time you have available for the appointment (or your estimate for your level of familiarity with the service).
+So, whether you are having cronuts in the America or find yourself riding a wave in Australia you get to book a date, and pre-select the time you have available for the appointment (or your estimate for your level of familiarity with the service).

 I also think it is a nice touch that there is a section outlining what one should expect for the demo.

 This really helps manage expectations and avoid overpromising or dealing with under-delivery effects.